-At the meeting, Kyung drops the biggest bomb of Johnnie’s life – bloodwork from the company’s hiring process indicate that he’s a descendant of former Korean king CHEOLJONG.
+At the meeting, Kyung drops the biggest bombshell of Johnnie’s life – bloodwork from the company’s hiring process indicates that he’s a descendant of former Korean king CHEOLJONG.
 He’s royalty.
 Kyung implores Johnnie to run for president in a special election – he will have the full backing of Kyung’s party and his royal status will boost his popularity to a level never before seen.
 People will listen to him.
 He will save the country!
 And he has no choice.

 Every aspect of Johnnie’s life is soon hijacked by this grand misadventure.
 His overnight celebrity attracts the ire of Yeo, while he, Steve and Mi-Ok all try to resist the dark consequences of being internet famous.
-To make matters worse, Johnnie finds that Kyung is uninterested in actually preparing him for the task of being a leader and seems to be setting him up for failure.
+To make matters worse, Johnnie realizes that Kyung is uninterested in actually preparing him for the task of being a leader and seems to be setting him up for failure.

 Caught up in this swirling nightmare, Johnnie tries his best to make it out unscathed – while the people closest to him get sucked under.